-To provide the users the necessary knowledge to safely operate the instruments of the Vibrational Spectroscopy Platform on their own, without supervision.
-The instruments include FT-IR spectrometers and microscopes as well as a Raman microscope, and the course covers applications from biology and medicine to chemistry and physics, such as high-throughput transgenic screening, chemical imaging of biological tissues, surface sensitive measurements of minerals, and the analysis of compositional changes in a range of materials from bacteria to semiconductors.
+To provide the users with the necessary knowledge to safely operate the instruments of the Vibrational Spectroscopy Platform on their own, without supervision.
+The instruments include FT-IR and Raman spectrometers and microscopes, and the course covers applications from biology and medicine to chemistry and physics, such as high-throughput transgenic screening, chemical imaging of biological tissues, surface sensitive measurements of minerals, and the analysis of compositional changes in a range of materials from bacteria to semiconductors.

 Users should be able to demonstrate during the course practice that they are able to perform measurements safely in order to gain their Licences.
-The Licence enables the user to book the instruments online and pay a reduced user fee (covering only the running costs of the instruments themselves) when measuring themselves without the assistance of the Platform Manager.
-The licence will be valid until retraction and while working within UmU and SLU in Umeå.
+The licence grants access to the online book system and allows the user to run measurements without the supervision of the facility manager.
+The licence is valid until retraction.

 Level: PhD / Postdoc

-Qualifications required: Affiliation to UmU or SLU in Umeå with preference given to KBC group members.
-A limited number of spots are reserved for external (non-UmU/SLU) users.
+Qualifications required: Preference is given to KBC group members, but a limited number of spots are reserved for external users, including non-UmU/SLU affiliations.

 Day 2 Different measurement techniques: diffuse reflectance infrared, attenuated total reflectance infrared, Infrared microscopy (single element and focal plane array (FPA) detectors), Raman spectroscopy and microscopy, including imaging (raster scanning and streamline).
 Advantages and limitations, usage and capabilities, capacities.
 Full day, lectures.